-30 Free and Low-Cost Apps for Startups to Kickstart Growth
+30 Free Tools for Startups to Kickstart Growth

 Today's rapidly growing business landscape has created a high demand for free startup apps, tools, and technology.
 More than 4.3 million businesses got their start in 2020, a 24% increase from the year before and the highest number in 15 years.
 Entrepreneurs didn't slow down in 2021, starting over 1.3 million new businesses in Q1 and 1.4 million in Q2’21.